codaptai/codapt-template-tsr/.codapt/docs/global.md

 When you're creating pages that don't wrap other pages, **always** include "index.tsx" in the filename so that we don't accidentally have clashing routes.
 See the `tanstack-router/pages` document for details.

 When you use new packages/libraries, make sure to read documents related to them.
 You do not need to modify `package.json` to install them -- our developer tooling will automatically update `package.json` and install new dependencies when we run the app.

+Use Tailwind CSS for styling without custom styles wherever possible.
+Custom styles should only be used as a last resort.

+Use `lucide-react` version `^0.510.0` for icons.